janidulnkg1/janidulnkg1/README.md

-### Hi there 👋
+### Hi there 👋 I'm Janidu Lankage.

 ### Welcome to My GitHub Profile!

 ## About Me

-Hello!
-I'm Janidu Lankage.
 I'm a final year undergraduate following BSc (Hons) Software Engineering offered by Cardiff Metropolitan University.
 I'm a passionate software developer with expertise in backend and frontend technologies, as well as Machine learning and Artificial intelligence.
 I enjoy working on a wide range of projects and constantly expanding my skill set.

 ## Skills
 Here are some of the skills and technologies I work with: